There are few things in life that are mandatory. Setting boundaries is one of them.

 Not long ago I met with one of my clients at a Fortune 50 company.
 She promised to return to her office and investigate something we’d been discussing.
 She promised to get back to me before the end of the day.
 I didn’t hear from her which, in our coaching agreement, is an unequivocal “NO NO”.
 When we caught up with one another the following day, she told me that when she’d returned to her office, there was a line of people waiting to discuss various issues that required her input.
 This client ‘forgot’ our agreement and went straight to work on ironing our some wrinkles.

-In our conversation, she admitted that it had never occurred to her to tell her direct reports, “Glad you stopped by, by I have a deadline on a project.
+In our conversation, she admitted that it had never occurred to her to tell her direct reports, “Glad you stopped by, but I have a deadline on a project.
 If you come back in thirty minutes, I’ll give you all the help you need."
 This scenario would have honored her agreement to both coaching and her direct reports.

 There is a 100% guarantee that if you set boundaries, they’ll be violated.